salmah52/uber_etl_pipeline/README.md

 Files in the following stages:

-Step 0: Cleaning and transformation
+ 1. Cleaning and transformation
-Step 1: Storage
+ 2. Storage
-Step 2: ETL, Orchestration - Mage extract, transform, export Step 3: Analytics - SQL script
+ 3. ETL, Orchestration - Mage extract, transform, export
+ 4. Analytics - SQL script
-Step 4: Dashboard
+ 5. Dashboard

 Technology Used
 The following technologies are used to build this project: